lmchih/autoscaling-webapp-right-way/README.md

 The prediction subsystem analyzes the monitoring information and establishes a cloud deployment resize plan.

-* **Predictor**: generate differect prediction values from different metric or models, then convert the prediction values as the input of analyzer.
-There are couple directions to design a predictor:
+* **Predictor**: generates differect prediction values from different metrics or models, and then converts the prediction values as the inputs to the Analyzer.
 Think of weather forecasting, no one would use a single model ore a single metric to accurate predict weather.
 Predicting workloads is as the same philosophy.
 We always need more than one type of input and more than one type of model to predict server loads.

-* **Analyzer**: accumulate all the prediction values from the Prdeictor and analyze the data with some kind of algorithms with the following techniques:
+* **Analyzer**: accumulates all the prediction values from the Prdeictor and analyzes the data with algorithms of the following techniques:

 1. detecting recurring patterns
 2. determine current demand variations